vpdb/server/INSTALL.md

 Of course the code hot-swap will fail since there isn't anything running yet.
 However, code should be copied to the correct location, and you can now configure Nginx.
-For future deployements, refer to the [deployment guide](DEPLOY.md).
+For future deployments, refer to the [deployment guide](DEPLOY.md).

 ## Setup Reverse Proxy